Collection Events

 Fees will be added to monthly utility bills.

-• Please ensure items are easily accessible for pickup when they are placed at the curb.
-As always, your civic address number must be clearly visible from the roadside.
+• Please ensure your civic address number must be clearly visible from the roadside.

 • Doors on refrigerators and freezers must be removed prior to pickup to prevent children and small animals from being trapped.
 Item(s) must be clean with no food inside.